vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/2.data-query-and-manipulation-statements/fetch-syntax.md

 nebula> FETCH PROP ON e1 100 -> 200
 -- only return property p1
 nebula> FETCH PROP ON e1 100 -> 200 YIELD e1.p1
--- for all the out going edges of vertex 1, get edge property prop1. nebula> GO FROM 1 OVER e1 YIELD e1.prop1
+-- for all the outgoing edges of vertex 1, get edge property prop1. nebula> GO FROM 1 OVER e1 YIELD e1.prop1
 -- the same as above sentence
 nebula> GO FROM 1 OVER e1 YIELD e1._src AS s, serve._dst AS d \